 WHEN TO GO

 I overheard one of the park attendees saying there is no bad season to visit Plitvice — each one offers something different.
 We went in May over a weekend, and I think it was a great time to go (although fall would probably be stunning).
 It was already getting crowded, so I would avoid peak summer months.
 The park is also open in the winter but certain parts may be closed / inaccessible.

 WHERE TO EAT

-In the park: there are some little food shacks in the park, but we honestly didn’t even look at prices.
-I’d highly recommend packing a lunch (take a cooler backpack!).
-It’s cheap, easier, and you can eat whenever / wherever you find a nice spot to picnic!
+In the park: There are some little food shacks in the park, but we honestly didn’t even look at prices.
+I’d highly recommend packing a lunch (cooler backpacks are handy here).
+It’s cheap, easy, and you can eat whenever / wherever you find a nice spot to picnic!
 We camped out at the tables by the boat dock for lunch because that’s just how our timing worked, but we saw people eating at various spots around the upper lakes — much more picturesque.